-To tell the difference between common buzzard and sparrowhawk it may requires to get close enough to the bird.
+To tell the difference between a common buzzard and a sparrowhawk may require getting close enough to the bird.
 Both birds however are extremely shy and their escape distance is quite big.
 If you however manage to get a closer look at them you see quite some obvious details.

-Lets take the eyes as a good example.
-The sparrowhawk has bright orange eyes wheres the common buzzard tends to have brownish eyes.
-Be aware that juvenile sparrowhawks usually dont have bright eye colors yet.
+Let’s take the eyes as a good example.
+The sparrowhawk has bright orange eyes whereas the common buzzard tends to have brownish eyes.
+Be aware that juvenile sparrowhawks usually don’t have bright eye colors yet.

 Another good indication is the feet.
-Common buzzard have quite thick legs wheres sparrowhawks have very delicate legs.
+Common buzzards have quite thick legs whereas sparrowhawks have very delicate legs.

 The banding of the tail feathers is a very good indication in my eyes.
-Sparrowhawks have a few thick bands wheres buzzards have many more but smaller ones.
+Sparrowhawks have a few thick bands whereas buzzards have many more but smaller ones.

-Common buzzards primarily hunt small rodents or little insects, snails or worms.
+Common buzzards primarily hunt small rodents or little insects, snails, or worms.
 Hence they often can be seen marching on the ground.
 Sparrowhawks on the other side are feeding mostly from small birds.
-The are very swift and agile raptors and hunt in flight.
+They are very swift and agile raptors and hunt in flight.

 A few last words

 I hope with this my friend as well as you will be able to easily tell the difference between common buzzard and sparrowhawk.
-The bigger challenge in my eyes is to differentiate between a sparrowhawk and a goshhawk but thats a topic for another time.
+The bigger challenge in my eyes is to differentiate between a sparrowhawk and a goshawk but that’s a topic for another time.